 Caguanes National Park has some important archeological sites within its boundaries in the Bay of Buena Vista.

 24 endemic species are also found here as well as ten small islands and important swamps and mangroves.

 Pico Turquino National Park is close to Santiago de Cuba in the eastern part of Cuba.
 The park is named for Pico Turquino, the highest point in Cuba at just under 2000 meters above sea level.

-The park is located in the Sierra Maestra mountain range, where Fidel Castro among others held the fort in the 50s as a headquarter for the opposition groups fighting the Batista rule.
+The park is located in the Sierra Maestra mountain range, where Fidel Castro, among others, held the fort in the 50s as a headquarters for the opposition groups fighting the Batista rule.

 Desembarco del Granma National Park is named this because it was the place Castro and his party landed in 1956 attempting to throw Batista, with disastrous results.

 The Park is listed as a UNESCO World Heritage site because of its pristine sea cliffs and other features.